|

 In its natural habitat Aloe decurva has a very restricted range.
 It was first discovered in 1949 by Raymond Charles Munch (commemorated by plants such as Aloe munchii) on Zembe Mountain south of Chimoio in Manica Sofala Province, Mozambique where it grows in montane grasslands on the steep rocky slopes from 3,000 to 3,500 feet in altitude.
 It was described in 1957 by Gilbert Westacott Reynolds, author of The Aloes of South Africa and The Aloes of Tropical Africa and Madagascar, from plants Munch cultivated in his garden near Rusape in what was called Rhodesia and now Zimbabwe.
 The specific epithet is a reference to the downwardly inclined inflorescence.
 Our thanks go out to Tom Cole of Cold Spring Aloes who introduced us to this very fine plant and to the Institute of Aloes Studies where we got our cutting stock.
 We sold this interesting aloe from 2015 until 2019.

-This information about Aloe decurva displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information displayed on this page about Aloe decurva is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |